-Kees Jongert has always loved steam engines.
-It started as a hobby and ended in an actual steam engine museum.
-In 1973 he created an exposition of his steam engine collection in a warehouse next to the station in Medemblik.
-They were sourced from ships and industrial applications.
-Twelve years later Kees relocated his steam engines to the old steam pumping station 'De Vier Noorder Koggen'.
-This pumping station used to pump water from the polder into the Zuiderzee.
-With the arrival of the new electrical pumping station in Wervershoof, the steam pumping station stopped its operation in 1975, but it is still functional to this day.
-The fact that the water authority actually employed the old water pumping station in the late nineties, is highly unique.
-Volunteers worked for 72 hours to pump out the excess water.
+What started out as a hobby ended up with a real steam engine museum.
+In 1973, he displayed his collection of steam engines in a goods shed next to the small station in Medemblik.
+They originated from ships and industry.
+Twelve years later, Kees moved his steam engines to the old steam pumping station 'De Vier Noorder Koggen'.
+This pumping station pumped water from the polder to the Zuiderzee.
+With the arrival of the new electric pumping station in Wervershoof, the steam pumping station was no longer active from 1975, although it still works today.
+It can rightly be called unique that even in the late nineties the water board still called on the old steam pumping station.
+For seventy-two hours, volunteers pumped out the high water.